I'm a gardener and nature lover. In my spare time, I love to cook and give cooking lessons.

 When an apple is cut, oxygen can assist with the enzymes oxidizing phenols.
 What that basically means is that it takes a wound and oxygen to start the reaction.
 The apple's skin protects the apple, but once cut, the process begins.
 The best way to keep an apple white is to expose it to air as late as possible or to neutralize the enzymes responsible.

 The simple fact about browning fruit like apples, pears, or bananas is this.
 The later you cut them, the longer they will stay white.
 If you truly want the flesh to have its natural color when you eat it, just cut it right before your meal or snack.
 This is the surest way to protect the color without using any other ingredients and without any additional effort.

 An apple will begin to turn brown within minutes of the inner flesh being exposed to air.
 This happens faster with some varieties than others.
 Because of this, the best plan is to cut the fruit immediately before the meal.

-Method #1) How to Use Lemon Juice to Keep Apples from Browning
+1. How to Use Lemon Juice to Keep Apples From Browning

 To use this method, simply toss a teaspoon or two of lemon juice into a bag and shake the apple slices around for a moment to coat them.
 This will buy you plenty of extra time to get your apple slices to the party or to work before they become discolored.